BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: Making the Core Asynchronous

 \section{Making the Core Asynchronous}

 We study $\lmysticeti$ under partial synchrony and also introduce an asynchronous variant.
-The asynchronous algorithm mirrors the partially synchronous one, except for the orange-highlighted additions; Appendix~\ref{sec:async} provides formal correctness proofs.
-Composing $\sysname$ with its asynchronous counterpart introduces a subtle effect: $\gossip$ must detect liveness faults via a different mechanism.
+The asynchronous algorithm mirrors the partially synchronous one, except for the orange-highlighted additions, with formal correctness proofs in \extref{Appendix G}{sec:async}.
+Using the asynchronous $\lmysticeti$ in $\sysname$ introduces a subtle effect: $\gossip$ must detect liveness faults via a different mechanism.

 In the partially synchronous design, liveness monitoring first checks whether the round leader is faulty and then verifies that the received blocks correctly reject a faulty leader.
-This procedure uses a timer of $3\Delta$, where $\Delta$ denotes the network delay bound.
-The asynchronous variant removes leader timeouts, so liveness detection completes in $2\Delta$.
+This procedure completes within the $6\Delta$ bound of \Cref{lem:guard-liveness}, where $\Delta$ denotes the network delay bound; of this, a $2\Delta$ component is the wait for the round's leaders.
+The asynchronous variant removes leader timeouts, eliminating this $2\Delta$ leader wait and reducing the liveness-detection bound to $4\Delta$.
 This yields two implications.
 The first one is straightforward: the partially synchronous protocol trades one round of optimistic-case latency for faster liveness recovery in the asynchronous protocol.
 The second one is more significant: the asynchronous variant removes the dependence on the network delay $\Delta$ between $\lmysticeti$ and $\gossip$.
 This decoupling lets operators choose a conservative $\Delta$ (even tens of seconds) without harming $\lmysticeti$’s performance under crash faults.
 Operators can adjust this value at every epoch.
 Moreover, a faulty-leader detection and exclusion mechanism, such as HammerHead~\cite{hammerhead}, further mitigates the impact of faulty leaders.